8180 words, novelette, REPRINT

 “I’m sure that it is a good thing.
 I am sure the people who do this think they do a good thing.
 They worry about us, like we were children.”
 Her eyes were like two hearts, pumping furiously.
 “We don’t have time for TV or computers.
 We face sun, rain, wind, sickness, and each other.
 It is good that they want to help us.”
 She wanted to shake her certificate, she wished it was one of them, who had upended everything.
 “But how dare they?
 How dare they call us have-nots?”

-First published in The Magazine of Fantasy & Science Fiction, April 2001.
+Originally published in The Magazine of Fantasy & Science Fiction, April 2001.